plasmadlt/plasma-fairdice-contract/Guide.md

-# Exmaple of Smart Contract for blockchain Plasma DLT
+# Example of Smart Contract for blockchain Plasma DLT
 [Link to documentation on contract](https://developer.plasmapay.com/guides/smartcontract.html)